 The events of the book of Revelation will come both surely and shortly.

 There are two kinds of prophecy in the Bible — fulfilled and unfulfilled.
-Fulfilled prophecy gives us the assurance that God will certainly fulfill unfulfilled prophecy.
+Fulfilled prophecy assures us that God will certainly fulfill unfulfilled prophecy.